 The project, (I have to call it a project for it has no commercial name yet), is a real-time game played and presented as performance art.
 It is supported by digital art, images and sounds.
 Rachael hopes to complete her project sometime in the Spring of 2019.
 It began unexpectedly with a tweet nearly five years ago.
 When she posed a question which went something like this: ‘If you come across a portal and don’t know what is on the other side, do you go through and find out, or not?’
 The person who answered the question on Twitter responded in such a way that Rachael could not resist bouncing back with another question.
 The conversation continued… and continued.
 And something has grown out of it – a new art form.

 Rachael Rosen is a sound and visual artist.
-See pOrtals – Version 2: Intro (Quantum Natives) produced by Werkflow.
+See Portals (Quantum Natives) produced by Workflow.

 I remember the game-books my twelve-year-old son read by the light of a torch back in the early nineties when he should have been asleep; he would make a choice which could send him back a couple of chapters or forward; it was interactive fiction.
 Rachael takes this idea further by using text-based worlds and hyperlinks but the crucial difference is that the player becomes part of the storytelling.
 No two performances or ‘games’ will be the same.
 It can be ‘played’ in private or in public, individually or as a group.
 This art form has no definitive description; it crosses boundaries in space, time and place.
 I am signed up to continue as a game-testing guinea pig.
 My next session is a one-to-one event hosted by Rachael in her pOrtals world and for this I will participate from home.
 I might devise my own rural idyll in which the harvest is healthy and abundant and the business of bringing it in effortless.

 This project makes its public debut in 2019.
-Don’t miss the date, join my mailing list.
+Join my mailing list, don’t miss the date.